itzniel/UwaguosasBookStore/UwaguosasBookStore/README.txt

 Ran the project and the theme was updated.
 @1510 Added addidtional stylesheet  and JS to the _Layout.cshtml page
-@1525 Added a Dropdown menu in the navigation bar
+@1525 Added a Dropdown menu in the navigation bar ran it but the drop down did not work
+@1540 then I replaced the id with "navbarDropdownMenuList" and added "data-toggle="dropdown"" also replaced the aria-labelledby with "navbarDropdownMenuList"
+@1555 Ran the app and the dropdown worked